trinker/textstem/README.md

 </p>
 **textstem** is a tool-set for stemming and lemmatizing words.
 Stemming is a process that removes affixes.
-Lemmatization is the process of reducing words to base form.
+Lemmatization is the process of grouping inflected forms together as a single base form.

 Table of Contents